-The Bureau of National Affairs periodically surveys state revenue departments about activities that could create nexus.
-10 The responses highlight the differential treatment from state-to-state of business activities deemed to create nexus.
-For example, according to the report, 24 states reported that an out-of-state corporation that reimbursed its in-state salespersons had established nexus whereas 19 states reported that activity would not.
-Establishing a web server in a state created nexus in 16 states whereas 23 states did not indicate that maintaining a web server would establish nexus.
+The Bureau of National Affairs periodically surveys state revenue departments about activities that could create nexus.11 The responses highlight the differential treatment from state to state of business activities deemed to create nexus.
+For example, according to the report, 14 states reported that an out-of-state corporation that maintained a website on a server in the state had established nexus whereas 24 states reported that the activity would not.
+Another six states indicated that a website would establish nexus only if the server on which the website resided was owned by the corporation.12

 Throwback Rule.
 Because of the state-by-state variation in nexus rules, the first step for corporations before apportioning income is to determine the states where the firm has established nexus.
-The firm then allocates profits to these states based on each respective state's apportionment formula.
-The different state apportionment formulas and nexus rules, however, often lead to what is termed "nowhere income."
-Nowhere income arises because not all states have the same apportionment formula and some states do not levy a corporate income tax.
-For this reason, some states impose corporate income tax rules that stipulate that all sales to customers in states that do not tax the sales (through a corporate income tax) are "thrown back" to the home state.
+The firm then allocates profits to these states based on each respective state's apportionment formula and nexus rules.
+The different state apportionment formulas and nexus rules, however, often lead to what is termed "nowhere income."13 Nowhere income arises because not all states have the same apportionment formula or nexus rules, and some states do not levy a corporate income tax.
+However, if the destination state imposes a franchise tax or a business license tax that is based on some measure of business activity, then this does not apply.
+Thus, some states in which the firm does not have nexus (and are not obligated pay any tax based on economic activity) are "thrown back" to the home state.

-For example, a California firm that sells goods to customers in Nevada - which does not have a corporate income tax - would include Nevada sales in the numerator of the sales factor component of the California apportionment formula.
-If Nevada had a corporate income tax with a sales factor in the apportionment formula, California would not require the firm to include the Nevada sales in the California corporate income tax apportionment formula.
-The throwback rule is applied in 23 states and the District of Columbia; 22 states do not impose a throwback rule; and five states do not impose a corporate income tax (see Table 1).
-12
+For example, a California firm that sells goods to customers in Nevada - which does not have a corporate income tax, nor any other tax based on business activity - would include Nevada sales in the numerator of the sales factor component of the California apportionment formula.
+If Nevada had a corporate income tax with a sales factor in the apportionment formula and the firm had established nexus, California would not require the firm to include the Nevada sales in the California corporate income tax apportionment formula.
+The throwback rule is applied in 24 states and the District of Columbia; 20 states do not impose a throwback rule, and four states do not impose a corporate income tax (see Table 2).14

 State Apportionment Formulas.
-Table 1 groups states based on their corporate income tax apportionment formula.
-"Even-weight" implies that the each factor is weighted the same or one-third.
-The hybrid arrangements allow firms to
+Table 2 groups states based on their corporate income tax apportionment formula.
+"Even weight" implies that the each

-10 Bureau of National Affairs, "Multistate Tax Report: 2003 Survey of State Tax Departments," vol. 10, no. 4, April 25, 2003.
+11 Bureau of National Affairs, Multistate Tax Report: 2006 Survey of State Tax Departments, vol. 13, no. 4, Apr.
+28, 2006.